 For more information on Sounds Write and the research behind this excellent approach to literacy, go to http://www.sounds-write.co.uk.

 OneOnOne Children’s Therapy is excited to offer Sounds Write as our primary intervention for children who have fallen behind in their reading and spelling.
 Using Sounds Write, our Speech Pathologists can make a difference and get students back on track with reading and spelling.

-The program is available in our Bondi Junction clinic, in Sydney’s Eastern Suburbs, and is delivered by our Speech Pathologists.
+The program is available in our Bondi Junction and Mascot clinics, in Sydney’s Eastern Suburbs.
+It is delivered by our Speech Pathologists.
 We deliver the program in individual sessions during the school term.
 Sounds Write group sessions are offered in an intensive program during the school holidays.
 Sounds Write is also available via Skype for families who cannot attend our Bondi Junction clinic.

 At OneOnOne Children’s Therapy, we communicate with your child’s teacher.
 We share goals with our Occupational Therapists if your child is working on handwriting and postural strength.